holochain-immersive/private-publication/EXERCISES.md

 - Query the source chain to get the capability claim.
 - Call remote to the given author's `request_read_private_publication_posts` and the capability secret found in the capability claim.
+  - Make sure to return the actual error message from the `ZomeCallResponse` if the `call_remote` fails.
 - Return the result.

 4. Create a function `request_read_private_publication_posts` with no inputs that: